michsethowusu/nsanku/README.md

 ## Current Progress

-We're currently at 20 of 250 target sentences evaluated for 43 languages (8% complete).
+We're currently at 20 of 250 target sentences evaluated for 43 languages (8% complete) thanks to our awesome [contributors](https://github.com/GhanaNLP/nsanku?tab=readme-ov-file#contributors).
 Watch [this video](https://www.youtube.com/watch?v=R5MB4lUvCe0) to learn how to contribute.

 ## Current Results